 And then they started to stink.
 Midway normally smells slightly like a bird cage, but it’s not overpowering, and you get used to it.
 Ten-thousand dead and decaying birds is hard to get used to.
 And since there are no carrion-eaters, like vulcher, coyotes, rats, or eagles to perform their very important role in the eco-system, it was up to the only the only other creatures capable of cleaning up the yuck.

 The entire island population was mobilized for four hours of collecting, transporting, and burning the dead.
 My staff and I were assigned the airport.
 It was the most disgusting four hours of my life.

 One of my crew was a heavy-equipment operator, so he ran a small loader and we all tossed carcasses into the bucket.
 Some were mummy-like, desiccated and stiff as boards.
 Some were downright juicy, covered with flies and maggots.
-Others just fell apart and you were lucky if you were down wind.
+Others just fell apart and you were lucky if you were up wind.